 - Applications of Immobilized enzymes

-History of enzyme immobilization includes three steps in the development of immobilized enzyme.
+History of enzyme immobilization includes three stages in the development of an immobilized enzyme.

-Third step: During 1970-1995, multiple enzyme immobilization including co-factor regeneration and cell immobilization was introduced.
+Third step: During 1970-1995, multiple enzyme immobilization methods including co-factor regeneration and cell immobilization were introduced.

 Components of Enzyme Immobilization

-Major components of an enzyme immobilization include An enzyme, a support matrix and mode of attachment of a catalyst to the carrier.
+The major components for an enzyme immobilization include an enzyme, a support matrix and mode of attachment of a catalyst to the carrier.

-It defines as a biomolecule that accelerates many biochemical reactions.
-It acts as biocatalyst that mediates the conversion of substrate into a product but never used up.
+It can define as a biomolecule, which accelerates many biochemical reactions.
+It acts as a biocatalyst that mediates the conversion of a substrate into a product but never used up by the substrate.

 It is a material that uses for the imprisonment of an enzyme.